 3. Balloon sort

 4. Radix sort

 5. Merge sort

 Out of the above sorting options, none of the sorting algorithms can be tagged as the fastest algorithm, because each of these sorting algorithms is defined for a specific purpose.
 So based on the data structure and data sets available the sorting algorithms are used.

 A dequeue is nothing but a double-ended queue.
-Within this structure, the elements can be inserted or deleted from both the sides.
+Within this structure, the elements can be inserted or deleted from both sides.

 A selection sort is a process where it picks up the smallest number from the entire data set list and places at the beginning.
 The same process is continued where the second position is already filled in.
-The same process is continued all the way till the list is completed.
+The same process is continued all the way until the list is completed.
 The selection sort is defined as a simple sort algorithm when compared to others.

-A graph is nothing but a type of a data structure which has a set of ordered pairs.
+A graph is nothing but a type of data structure which has a set of ordered pairs.
 In turn, these pairs are again acknowledged as edges or arcs.
 These are used to connect different nodes where the data can be accessed and stored based on the needs.